-Further information about the Public Dental Waiting Times National Minimum Data Set - external site opens in new window.
+Further information about the Public Dental Waiting Times National Minimum Data Set.

-Data Quality Statement: Public Dental Waiting Times Database, 2019-20 - external site opens in new window.
+Data Quality Statement: Public Dental Waiting Times Database, 2019-20.

 Child Dental Benefits Schedule data

 The Child Dental Benefits Schedule (CDBS) provides individual benefits for a range of basic dental services to eligible children aged 2-17 years.
 Services can be provided in a public or private setting.
 Benefits are not available for orthodontic or cosmetic dental work and cannot be paid for any services provided in a hospital.